 Transgender Day of Remembrance: Speaking for Those Silenced

 On November 20th, many came together to remember transgender people, gender-variant individuals, and those perceived to be transgender who have been murdered because of hate.
 This annual remembrance of those we have lost began in 1999.
 At events all over the world, the names of those slain were read.
-The International Transgender Day of Remembrance website keeps a running list of these names and allows visitors to view the names many years back.
-For each lost is listed their name, location, date of death, and how they died.
-It is a tragically long list.
+The list has only grown.

 There are far too many voices that have been silenced.
 Far too many people targeted merely for being who they are.
 For many left behind, there is a feeling of obligation to speak for those who can speak no more, to tell their stories, and to support one another.